sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 services, an external entity can create, view, update, or delete entities in the system.
 The services can also interact with subsystems such as asset management.
 All REST calls are subject to authentication and use Spring Security to verify that the user is authorized for the operation.
 Currently the system uses basic authentication over an unencrypted pipe, so the data is not secure.
-Data can be secured by changing communication to use basic auth over SSL, which is considered a reasonable approach for sending REST data securely.
+Data can be secured by changing communication to use basic authentication over SSL, which is considered a reasonable approach for sending REST data securely.
 This will become the default setup as SiteWhere nears a 1.0 release.